-Before submitting a conference proposal or participating in a conference, participants are encouraged to review the policies and guidelines outlined below.
-If you have any questions, please email CESS’ Administrative Coordinator.
+Before submitting a conference proposal or participating in a conference, participants should read the policies and guidelines outlined below.
+If you have any questions, please contact the CESS Society Administrator (email@example.com).

 Please read through the four rules below before submitting a proposal for a CESS conference.
 Failure to comply with these rules may lead to you being withdrawn from the conference program.

 1. Commitment to Participate

 By submitting a proposal to participate in a CESS conference (or being included on someone else’s panel proposal), you commit yourself to following through with the steps necessary to participate.
 This includes: obtaining funding for the costs of participation as needed, applying for a visa on a timely basis if needed, keeping your schedule free of conflicting commitments, and fully preparing for the conference.

 All presenters must register for the conference by the presenter registration deadline.